What Is Chickenpox?

 Call your doctor if you think your child has chickenpox.
 The doctor can guide you in watching for complications and in choosing medicine to ease itching.

-If you do take your child to the doctor, let the office know in advance that your child might have chickenpox.
-It's important not to expose other kids in the office — for some of them, a chickenpox infection could cause severe complications.
+If you take your child to the doctor, let the staff know ahead of time that your child might have chickenpox.
+It's important not to expose other kids in the office — for some of them, a chickenpox infection could cause serious complications.

 How Is Chickenpox Treated?